ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the programmer get thrown out of school?
-Because he was hacking the "principal" directory!
+1. Why did the software engineer always carry a sweater?
+Because they were afraid of catching a bug!

-2. Why did the software engineer go broke?
-Because he lost his domain in a bet!
+2. Why did the computer go to the doctor?
+It had a virus and needed to be cured!

-3. Why did the cybersecurity expert bring a ladder to the office?
-Because he wanted to reach the "cloud"!
+3. Why did the cybersecurity expert bring a ladder to work?
+To reach new heights in network security!

-4. Why did the software developer go broke?
-Because he kept spending all his money on "Java"!
+4. Why do programmers prefer dark mode?
+Because light attracts bugs and they prefer to code in the dark!

 [
-Thu Jan 11 01:12:33 UTC 2024
+Fri Jan 12 01:12:55 UTC 2024
  ]